kjolley/BIGSdb_documentation/administration.rst

 To add extended attributes for a locus, click add (+) locus extended attributes in the sequence definition database curator's interface contents page.
-This function is normally hidden, so you may need to click the 'Fields' toggle to display it.
+This function is normally hidden, so you may need to click the 'Loci' toggle to display it.

 .. image:: /images/administration/locus_extended_attributes.png